python/cpython/Doc/library/ssl.rst

 side of a network connection can also be required to produce a certificate, and that certificate can be validated to the satisfaction of the client or server that requires such validation.
-The connection can be set to fail automatically if such validation is not achieved.
+The connection attempt can be set to raise an exception if the validation fails.
+Validation is done automatically, by the underlying OpenSSL framework; the application need not concern itself with its mechanics.
+But the application does usually need to provide sets of certificates to allow this process to take place.

 Python uses files to contain certificates.
 They should be formatted as "PEM" (see :rfc:`1422`), which is a base-64 encoded form wrapped